ayonious/Vagrant-Best-Practices/README.md

-# Learn Vagrant and do some practices with vagrant
+# Learn Vagrant and Some Examples as good practice of vagrant

 Chapter1: Simple commands
 Chapter2: Advanced commands